jahvon/flow/docs/cli/flow_workspace_delete.md

-## flow remove workspace
+## flow workspace delete

-Remove an existing workspace from the list of known workspaces.
+Remove an existing workspace from the global configuration's workspaces list.

 ### Synopsis